geekCode01/ankurdhawan.net/content/posts/rec and back/recursion and backtracking.md

 In this article we will learn about **recursion** , whicly is commonly used and also its relative to **backtracking**.

 # 1 What is Recursion
-Firstly, we understand meaning of **recusrion**.
+Firstly, we understand meaning of **recursion**.
 Recursion is basically a process which call itself again and again until we terminate it.
 Function that calls itself is called *recursive*.

 ## 1.1 Why Recursion